johnitopaisah/exp-net-fundamentals-2025-Q2/projects/ip-address-management/Journal.md

 ## 2. Connecting to the Windows Server VM from macOS

-Once the VM is deployed and running, follow the steps below to connect to it using RDP from a Mac:
+Once the VM is deployed and running, follow these steps below to connect to it using RDP from a Mac:

 ### Requirements
 For macOS system (e.g., MacBook) users like me, you be neediing `Windows App` formmally called `Microsoft Remote Desktop` from the Mac App Store